About the course

 If successful, you will be invited to interview at school which will involve a mini-teach activity, subject knowledge and literacy test and a formal interview.
 The programme will be sent to you in advance and you will have 7 days to respond to the invitation.

-If an offer of a place is made, it will either be unconditional or conditional based upon your successful completion of your degree, if you are still at university, or on the basis of passing your skills tests, gaining more experience observing in a secondary school or completion of a subject knowledge enhancement course.
+If an offer of a place is made, it will either be unconditional or conditional based upon your successful completion of your degree, if you are still at university, or gaining more experience observing in a secondary school or completion of a subject knowledge enhancement course.

 How school placements work